TuDatTr/dotfiles/README.md

 rm -rf ~/.*bash* # remove bash-stuff from your home directory.. don't do it if you wanna keep using bash
 ```

-### For Emacs
+### Setting up Emacs
-If you have a clean emacs installation you need to add the following snippet to your ~/.emacs file first.
+If you have a clean emacs installation, you need to add the following snippet to your ~/.emacs file first.
 This enables simple package installation.
 ```
 (package-initialize)